Silesian Voivodeship

 Silesian Voivodeship (województwo śląskie /pl/) is an administrative province in southern Poland.
 With over 4.2 million residents and an area of 12,300 square kilometers, it is the second-most populous, and the most-densely populated and most-urbanized region of Poland.
 It generates 11.9% of Polish GDP and is characterized by a high life satisfaction, low income inequalities, and high wages.

 The region has a diversified geography.
-The Beskid Mountains cover most of the southern part of the voivodeship, with the highest peak of Pilsko on the Polish-Slovakian border reaching 1534 m above sea level.
+The Beskid Mountains cover most of the southern part of the voivodeship, with the highest peak of Pilsko on the Polish–Slovak border reaching 1534 m above sea level.
 Silesian Upland dominates the central part of the region, while the hilly, limestone Polish Jura closes it from the northeast.
 Katowice urban area, located in the central part of the region, is the second most-populous urban area in Poland after Warsaw, with 2.2 million people, and one of Poland's seven supra-regional metropolises, while Rybnik, Bielsko-Biała and Częstochowa and their respective urban areas are classified among the country's 15 regional agglomerations.

 Despite the voivodeship's name, only the western half of its area is considered to be a part of the historical region of Silesia.
 The eastern part of Silesian Voivodeship was historically part of Lesser Poland, while a small part in the north of the region was historically considered a part of Greater Poland.